urql-graphql/urql/docs/basics/ui-patterns.md

 Here we keep an array of all `variables` we've encountered and use them to render their respective `result` page.
 This only rerenders the additional page rather than having a long list that constantly changes.
+[You can find a full code example of this pattern in our example folder on the topic of Graphcache pagination.](https://github.com/FormidableLabs/urql/tree/main/examples/with-graphcache-pagination)

+We also do not need to use our normalized cache to achieve this.
+As long as we're able to split individual lists up into chunks across components, we can also solve this problem entirely in UI code.
+[Read our example code on how to achieve this.](https://github.com/FormidableLabs/urql/tree/main/examples/with-pagination)

 ## Prefetching data

-Let's say we want to load data for a new page while the JS-bundle is loading, we can do this with help of the `urql-client`.
+We sometimes find it necessary to load data for a new page before that page is opened, for instance while a JS bundle is still loading.
+We may do this with help of the `Client`, by calling methods without using the React bindings directly.

 ```js
 import React from 'react';